feldmanjonm/synthetic-audio/README.md

     pharawei.m
     etc.

+regarding the mode, use "chromatic" mode with the sound files in _chromatic;
+use "perc" mode for any sound file.  perc mode is intended though for percussive sounds such as a snare drum hit.

 call GST.m for a full bandwidth signal analysis

 call KST.m to analyse the bandwidth of the ff's of the piano